 One super king-size double bedroom.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.
 Shared games room with table tennis and table football.

 Electric central heating.
 Electric oven and hob, microwave, fridge, washing machine, dishwasher, TV with Freeview, DVD, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Highchair and stairgate available on request.
-Off road parking for 1 car.
+Off road parking for 1 car, road to property is unmade for last 100 yards and maybe unsuitable for some vehicles.
 Shared lawned garden and private patio with furniture.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop and pub 1.5 miles.
 Note: Property on working farm centre, some associated noises may be heard.

 Dorset has many claims to fame including the iconic Hovis advert, the best-selling Famous Five Books, and the award winning drama ‘Broadchurch’.
 Visit Shaftesbury and you’ll find a very recognisable street, Gold Hill.
 This cobbled street was use in the 1970’s Hovis TV advert featuring a boy pushing a bike up the hill.
 Walking up/down this familiar hill you’d be forgiven for humming or whistling 'New World Symphony' which accompanied the TV advert.